GauvainSeigneur/Daay/README.md

 This is a Kotlin Multiplatform project targeting Android, iOS.

+Architecture
+The project architecture is based on Clean Architecture, with a clear separation of concerns:

+Five-Layer Architecture: See details.

+BFF API Design: See details.
+Key Technical Choices
+Kotlin Multiplatform: Learn more.
+JetBrains Compose: Used for building UIs.
+Koin: For dependency injection
+Ktor: For networking.

 * `/composeApp` Package to init and display app:
   - `commonMain` is for code that’s common for all targets.
   - Other folders are for Kotlin code that will be compiled for only the platform indicated in the folder name.